 Due to gainful employment regulations related to federal financial aid, students in non-degree programs are not eligible for financial aid unless the proposing program provides the following information, agrees to the requirements for tracking of students, and receives approvals from the U.S. Department of Education and the Office of Student Financial Aid and Scholarships prior to the initial offering of the certificate.
 If seeking to offer a stand-alone/non-degree certificate to students eligible for financial aid all of the following information must be provided with the proposal

+Is the certificate programmatically accredited, if such accreditation is required by a federal government entity or by a governmental entity in the state in which the institution is located or by any state within the institution’s Metropolitan Statistical Area (MSA)?

+For the state in which the institution is located or in which it is otherwise required to obtain state approval under 668.9, does the program satisfy the applicable education prerequisites for professional licensure or certification requirements in that state?

 Narrative description of how the institution determined the need for the program.
 For example, describe what need this program will address and how the institution became aware of that need.
 If the program is replacing a current program(s), identify the current program(s) that is being replaced by the new program(s) and provide details describing the benefits of the new program(s).
 If the program will be offered in connection with, or in response to, an initiative by a governmental entity, provide details of that initiative.
 The institution must retain documents that support this description for review or submission to the U.S. Department of Education upon request.

 Narrative description of how the program was designed to meet local market needs, or for an online program, regional or national market needs.
 For example, indicate if Bureau of Labor Statistics data or State labor data systems information was used, and/or if State, regional, or local workforce agencies were consulted.
 Include how the course content, program length, academic level, admission requirements, and prerequisites were decided; including information received from potential employers about course content; and information regarding the target students and employers.
 The institution must retain copies of documents and its analysis for review and submission to the U.S. Department of Education upon request.